-It’s not uncommon to pay a fee (honorarium) for a speaker’s time; upwards to 250€.
+It’s not uncommon to pay a fee (honorarium) for a speaker; upwards to 250€.
 Clarify fees at the time you confirm your speaker.
 If there is no fee, consider making a donation to the site or organization.
-Donations, usually tax deductible, are appreciated and support these organizations in continuing their work.
+Donations, usually tax deductible, are appreciated and support this work.

 If speakers are not available, consider video resources.
 The Shoah Foundation is an excellent place to start for oral testimony.

 We offer inquiry based workshops for teachers and students, in half-day and full-day formats.
-Workshops can be held on site at school or an authentic historical site, memorial or museum.
+Workshops can be held at school or an authentic historical site, memorial or museum.